-The Virginia Freedom of Information Act (Chapter 37 of Tile 2.2 of Virginia Code) provides access by citizens of the Commonwealth of Virginia to public records and to meetings of public bodies, as defined in the act.
+The Virginia Freedom of Information Act (Chapter 37 of Title 2.2 of the Virginia Code) provides access by citizens of the Commonwealth of Virginia to public records and to meetings of public bodies, as defined in the act.
 The act also provides access to representatives of the print media with circulation in the Commonwealth and representatives of radio and television stations broadcasting in or into the Commonwealth.

-The Fairfax County Police Department provides access to many records through this Web site.
+The Fairfax County Police Department provides access to many records through this website.
 If you are considering submitting a VFOIA request, check to see if what you are seeking is already available.
 If you are looking for crash reports, crash photographs, police incident reports, or criminal record checks, you may want to access Records Checks & Criminal History.
 If you are looking for crime statistics, you may want to look at Crime Statistics.

-E-mail to FCPDFOIA@fairfaxcounty.gov.(Preferred)
+E-mail to FCPDFOIA@fairfaxcounty.gov.

 Fairfax, VA 22035.